 Summary: This article provides an overview of the CodeSignal virtual whiteboard and how it can be leveraged during system design interviews.

 The CodeSignal virtual whiteboard is a feature available within CodeSignal Interview.
 This digital equivalent of a traditional whiteboard enabled candidates to effectively communicate their ideas, thought processes, and knowledge of system design visually.

-Whiteboard sessions can take place in real-time over a video call, and you can toggle back and forth between our whiteboard and state-of-the-art IDE.
+Whiteboard sessions can take place in real-time over a video call, and you can work simultaneously in our whiteboard and state-of-the-art IDE.
 No need to download additional software or switch between multiple applications!
 Interviewers can collaborate with candidates on designs, or guide and instruct candidates through various exercises.